 Counselling is available in person but may also be offered online via video conferencing platforms such as MS Teams.
 We can provide online counselling to students who are currently in the UK; for those who are elsewhere in the world, we offer support via a Wellbeing Check-in and will help you to find appropriate support in your home country.
-To make an appointment with the Counselling Service email counselling@sia.edu for the Institute.
-We use a variety of means in order to seek views and feedback from students through their representatives, on an individual basis, or collectively.
+To make an appointment with the Counselling Service email counselling@sia.edu.